-Although it's true the government does have a number of programs that provide grants and other financial assistance, receiving this money requires a significant time investment on your part.
+Although the government has a number of programs that provide grants and other financial assistance, researching these programs and applying for funds requires a significant time investment on your part.
+Grants never need to be repaid, but do not mistake grant programs for the lottery.
 It's important to realize that the government isn't just handing out blank checks to anyone who asks.
 Keep in mind the following points:

-- Free money is only available to people who meet certain eligibility requirements.
+- Free money is only available to qualified applicants who meet certain eligibility requirements.

-- Free money must be used for a specific purpose.
+- Funds received must be used only for the requested purpose.
 For example, you are not allowed to use a college grant to pay for a new stereo system for your car.

 - If you provide false information in order to receive government money, you can be charged with a crime.

-- Funds for grants and other financial assistance programs are limited, so there's no guarantee everyone who qualifies will receive the money.
+- Grants and other financial assistance programs are limited and there are specific deadlines for submitting applications, so there's no guarantee that everyone who qualifies will receive money.

 For many people, coping with rising healthcare costs is a significant concern.
 The following are examples of some of the government programs that address this issue:

-To learn more about how you can receive absolutely free government money, LoveToKnow Save suggests visiting the following helpful resources:
+To learn more about how you can receive absolutely free government money, visit the following helpful resources:

 - USA.gov provides a listing of links to information about government programs ranging from adoption assistance to youth education.

 - GovernmentBenefits.gov lets you search through more than 1,000 government programs to locate funding opportunities to fit your specific needs.